-When is the Galaxy S10 coming out?
+When is the Galaxy S10 release date?

 How much will the Galaxy S10 cost?

 For the first time there will be a 'lite' model of the Galaxy S10, which will of course be cheaper at around £679, but the top model could be more expensive than anything we've seen before.

 According to TuttoAndroid, a Samsung Galaxy S10 Plus with 12GB of RAM and 1TB of storage will retail at 1,599€, which is around £1,400.
 The site also lists pricing for the other models as follows:

 - Samsung Galaxy S10e (6GB RAM, 128GB storage): 779€ (£679)